freechat-fun/freechat/freechat-sdk/bash/README.md

 ### Zsh

-In Zsh, the generated `_freechat` Zsh completion file must be copied to one of the folders under `$FPATH` variable.
+In Zsh, the generated `_freechat-cli` Zsh completion file must be copied to one of the folders under `$FPATH` variable.

 ## Documentation for API Endpoints